Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Does a property price drop look likely in Medan as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Medan over the next 12 months is low to medium because the market is already soft rather than overheated, so there is not much room for a crash.
+As of 2026, the chance of a meaningful property price decline in Medan over the next 12 months looks medium for overpriced individual units, but low for a broad citywide crash.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Medan.